Back in my freshman year, I remember questioning why we were required to take a public speaking seminar.

-4. Turn to the Pros
+4. Turn to the Public Speaking Pros

 Here are a few places to check out:

 While the speakers truly are some of the best out there, what makes it so valuable to me is the way they communicate a story in such a short amount of time.

 Getting your point across and keeping an audience engaged is key to being a successful public speaker.

 They have been around a really long time and have local chapters in most cities.

 I have several friends who swear by the meetings and we are actually using it to help grow our team’s skill set.

 Improv might be the scariest thing on this list but the great thing about it is you can take one or two classes and get a feel for the skills you need to be a good speaker.

 Most require no commitment and it can be a fun way to learn.

-5. Do it Again.
+5. Do It Again.
 And Again.

 Whether you believe it’s right or wrong, the idea that we can only become better at something by doing it over and over isn’t exactly shocking.

-The same thing applies to public speaking.
-I have watched team members go from sounding like nervous nellies on phone calls to leading presentations with CEOs.
+I’ve watched team members go from sounding like nervous nellies on phone calls to leading presentations with CEOs.

 If you have a bad presentation, focus on being better the next time.
 If you received less than stellar feedback, focus on taking that feedback and integrating it into your next presentation.

-Perfection Is Impossible & That’s OK!
+Public Speaking Perfection Is Impossible & That’s OK!

 Despite what I may have thought my freshman year of college, I’ve come to realize that public speaking isn’t easy and certainly isn’t something most of us are born being good at.

-Public speaking requires us to overcome our fears and be confident in what we know.
-Something that’s certainly easier said than done.
+Public speaking requires us to overcome our fears and be confident in what we know — something that’s certainly easier said than done.

 If you are looking to get into public speaking or improve your communication, I highly recommend relying on those around you.